Media-Smart/vedastr/README.md

 ## Introduction
-vedastr is an open source scene text recognition toolbox based on PyTorch.
+Vedastr is an open source scene text recognition toolbox based on PyTorch.
+It is designed to be flexible in order to support rapid implementation and evaluation for scene text recognition task.

 ## Features
-- Modular Design\
+- Modular design\
-  \
-  This project is highly modularized, you can easily implement a customized scene text recognition model by combining different modules like toy brick.
-Besides, you can create a new module because our system can extend easily. \
+  We decompose the scene text recognition framework into different components and one can easily construct a customized scene text recognition framework by combining different modules.
-  We mainly decompose current model into two parts, the **body** and the **head**.
-  - We decompose body into sub modules, such as **feature extraction module**, **rectification module**, **sequence encoder module** and **collection module**.
-The collection module gives infinite possibilities to transfer features to different module of freedom.
-You can replace or change component arbitrarily, e.g., switching from ResNet to VGG in feature extraction module, using rectification module or not, using different encoder scheme such as RNN or CNN.
-     Even more, you can create a new module easily.
-   - We implement different head, e.g., attention head and fully connection head.
-You can switch from attention head to fully connection head easily by changing few lines of config file.
-    You can create a new head embedded in the current system.

- Also, you can configure any other modules in scene text recognition system, e.g., datasets, dataloader, transformer, converter, loss function, optimizer and learning rate scheduler.
+- Flexibility\
+  Vedastr is flexible enough to be able to easily change the components within a module.

+- Module expansibility\
+  It is easy to integrate a new module into the vedastr project.

-- Support of current classical frameworks\
+- Support of multiple frameworks\
-  \
   The toolbox supports several popular scene text recognition framework, e.g., [CRNN](https://arxiv.org/abs/1507.05717), [TPS-ResNet-BiLSTM-Attention](https://github.com/clovaai/deep-text-recognition-benchmark), etc.

+- Good performance\
+  We re-implement the best model in  [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) and get better average accuracy.

 ## License
 This project is released under [Apache 2.0 license](https://github.com/Media-Smart/vedastr/blob/master/LICENSE).